B-Tarun-Tej/WheelsOnDemand/README.md

-# WheelsOnDemand - A VEHICLE RENTAL SYSTEM project
+# WheelsOnDemand - A Vehicle Rental System project

 **Introduction:**
 Wheels on Demand is an application built using C++ that helps an operator to maintain records related to users, vehicles and trips at the vehicle rental office.
 The functionality provided by this application includes: